gagneurlab/drop/docs/source/prepare.rst

 Aberrant expression dictionary
 ++++++++++++++++++++++++++++++
 These parameters are directly used by the ``aberrantExpression`` snakemake command.
-Aberrant expression groups must have at least ``10`` samples per group.
-To use external counts please see the ``Using External Counts`` section.
+Each group must have at least ``10`` samples.
+To use external counts, refer to the ``Using External Counts`` section.

 ============================  =========  ======================================================================================================================================================================================================================================================================================================================================================================================  ======
 Parameter                     Type       Description                                                                                                                                                                                                                                                                                                                                                                             Default/Examples